simonswain/straw/README.md

 });
 ```

 Run the topology like this.
-This example subscribes to a redis channel
+This example subscribes to a Redis channel
 to show you the outputs from the counter

     $ node examples/ping-count